MitsuiChen14/DGTRS/README.md

-# LRSCLIP 🚀
+# DGTRS 🚀

-This is the open-source repository for the paper 《**LRSCLIP: A Vision-Language Foundation Model for Aligning Remote Sensing Images with Longer Text**》.
+This is the open-source repository for the paper 《**DGTRSD & DGTRS-CLIP: A Dual-Granularity Remote Sensing Image–Text Dataset and Vision Language Foundation Model for Alignment**》.

-Weizhi Chen, Jingbo Chen, Yupeng Deng*, Jiansheng Chen*, Yuman Feng, Zhihao Xi, Diyou Liu, Kai Li, Yu Meng
+Weizhi Chen, Jin Wei, Yupeng Deng*, Jingbo Chen, Jiansheng Chen*, Yuman Feng, Zhihao Xi, Diyou Liu, Kai Li, Yu Meng

 ## ✨ Highlights ✨

-* 🔥LRSCLIP is the first vision-language foundation model in the remote sensing domain that can simultaneously handle both long and short texts.
+* 🔥DGTRS-CLIP is the first vision-language foundation model in the remote sensing domain that can simultaneously handle both long and short texts.
-* 🔥LRS2M is the first image-text dataset in the remote sensingdomain with 2 million data points that simultaneously provides both long and short text captions for images.
+* 🔥DGTRSD is the first image-text dataset in the remote sensingdomain with 2 million data points that simultaneously provides both long and short text captions for images.
-* 🔥LRSCLIP achieves SOTA performance in four zero-shot downstream tasks: long-text cross-modal retrieval, short-text cross-modal retrieval, image classification, and semantic localization.
+* 🔥DGTRS-CLIP achieves SOTA performance in four zero-shot downstream tasks: long-text cross-modal retrieval, short-text cross-modal retrieval, image classification, and semantic localization.

 ## 💻 Usage 💻